ChrisHal/PMbrowser/doc/usage/menues.rst

 ----------------------

 Toggle to enable or disable automatic scaling when a new trace is loaded into the graph.
-Also avaible from the context menue of the **graph area**.
+Also avaible from the context menue of the :ref:`grapharea-label`.

 'YX mode (cur. trace as X)'
 ---------------------------